anurmanov/money_transfer_system/README.md

 Django project is located in ./web/src/mts_django.
 The project is provided by testing module located in ./web/src/mts_django/money/tests.py.
 Python requirements-file path is ./web/requirements.txt.
-Asynchronous Celery task periodically fetches currency/rates json-data.
+Asynchronous Celery task periodically fetches currency/rates json-data and upload cuurencies and exchange rates in database.
 It is coded in ./web/src/mts_django/money/tasks.py.